 A limited number of bursaries will be available covering meals and accommodation in 4 bedded rooms is also available for students and early career scientists (up to 8 years from their first Ph.
 D. in a related field) from EAI institutions (see a list here).
 Participants from EAI institutions selected by the EAI for bursaries will be offered free meals and accommodation in a shared 4-bedded room for 4 at JUFA Hotel from 4 September (dinner) until 15 September 2023 (breakfast), but have to fund their travel on their own.
 There is no special application for the bursaries, just send in your application form and tell us in the e-mail.
 Participants selected for the bursaries will be notified in end June, early July (in good time before the registration deadline).

 Please see the Application page for details about the application.

 Course fees coverall most every thing, namely:

 For a list of institutions participating in the European Astrobiology Institute, click here.
-Sadly, we cannot financially support attendees to the summer school.
+Sadly, we cannot financially support attendees to the summer school from non EAI-institutions.

 Instructions for payment will be given to participants in due course.